YourongYe/Programming-Basics/general_OO/const object and function.md

 # Why use const?
-The const keyword allows you to specify whether or not a variable is modifiable.
-You can use const to prevent modifications to
-variables and const pointers and const references prevent changing the data pointed to (or referenced).
+The const keyword allows you to **specify whether or not a variable is modifiable**.
+You can use const to **prevent modifications** to variables and const pointers and const references prevent changing the data pointed to (or referenced).

-1. The primary purpose of constness is to provide documentation and prevent programming mistakes.
+1. The primary purpose of constness is to provide documentation and **prevent programming mistakes**.
-2. Const allows you to make it clear to yourself and others that something should not be changed.
+2. Const allows you to **make it clear to yourself and others** that something should not be changed.

+# Why it is a good practice to use const as much as possible?
+Using const is good practice because...

+1. It protects you from accidentally changing variables that aren't intended be changed,
+2. It protects you from making accidental variable assignments, and
+3. The compiler can optimize it.
+For instance, you are protected from

+At the same time, the **compiler can generate more efficient code** because it knows exactly what the state of the variable/function will be at all times.
+If you are writing tight C++ code, this is good.

+It can be difficult to use const-correctness consistently, but the end code is more **concise and safer to program with**.
+When you do a lot of C++ development, the benefits of this quickly manifest.

+It's for debug as well, cus you know where possible would the object be changed.

+# Setter vs Getter
+There are two types of functions in a class:
+1. Setter: funcs that will change the member variables.
+2. Getter: funcs that will do read-only action to objects.

+# Example
 It's particularly useful to declare reference parameters to functions as const references:
 ```cpp
 bool verifyObjectCorrectness (const myObj& obj);